-In a scenario like this, the culprit could be a frozen pipe, which can be a big problem for anyone living in an area with cold winters — something Denverites are familiar with!
+In a scenario like this, the culprit could be a frozen pipe.
+This issue is something familiar to anyone living in an area with cold winters — just like Denverites!

-Frozen pipes are a relatively common plumbing issue during the winter months, but there are steps homeowners can take to reduce or even eliminate the risk.
-We’ll give you our top tips on how to keep pipes from freezing below, but first let’s look at the symptoms you might encounter in your home.
+Frozen pipes are a relatively common plumbing issue during the winter months, but homeowners can take steps to reduce or even eliminate the risk.
+We’ll give you our top tips on how to keep pipes from freezing below, but first, let’s look at the symptoms you might encounter in your home.

-Frozen pipes can cause a variety of issues.
-Many problems caused by frozen pipes could also be caused by another plumbing issue.
-A trained plumber can easily diagnose and repair any issue you experience.
+Frozen pipes can cause various issues, which makes it easy for someone to mistake them for another plumbing issue.
+A trained plumber can quickly diagnose and repair any issue you experience.
 When in doubt, give us a call!

 The first issue you’ll likely notice is inconsistent water flow to your appliances or from taps and faucets.
 Pipes get clogged by ice and slush.
 If the clog is too severe or the water pressure is too low to clear the ice, you’ll see little to no water flow.
-You may also see inconsistent or sputtering flow from faucets if the pipes aren’t fully frozen or the pressure is sufficient enough to clear the blockages.
+You may also see an inconsistent or sputtering flow from some faucets.
+This kind of operation is common if the pipes aren’t fully frozen or enough pressure to clear blockages is present.

-If your pipes are severely frozen, you’ll be able to tell immediately when you inspect them.
-They often become covered in frost or ice, as water condenses then freezes on their surface.
-You can check pipes beneath your sink or from anywhere that pipes may be visible in your home: the utility closet or basement, for instance.
+If your pipes are severely frozen, you’ll likely be able to tell when you inspect them.
+They often become covered in frost or ice as water condenses then freezes on their surface.
+You can check pipes beneath your sink or from anywhere your lines may be visible in your home: the utility closet or basement, for instance.

-Strange noises when flushing toilets or running water, such as bubbling, whistling, gurgling, or clanking, could also indicate a frozen pipe.
-In some cases, frozen pipes may cause backups in your system, causing odours to waft from open drains.
+Occasionally, flushing toilets or running water produces strange noises, such as bubbling, whistling, gurgling, or rattling.
+These noises are often signs that indicate a frozen pipe.
+In some cases, frozen pipes may cause backups in your system, causing odors to waft from open drains.